 Another problem mice create is they chew on everything!
 This includes the electrical wiring inside your home.
 Often a mouse chewing through electrical wiring is the reason behind many tragic house fires.

 When you call professional exterminators, you protect your entire family from the health and other risks rodents cause.
 After calling several pest control companies, you will discover that A.N.T.
 Pest Control offers the fairest of mouse removal and mice exterminator cost.

 You need professional extermination services if you notice mouse droppings or any other signs of a rodent problem.

 Call A.N.T.
 Pest Control if you have a rodent problem.
-We will provide a you an estimate over the phone.
+We will provide you with an estimate over the phone.

 We guarantee our methods will eliminate present mice.
 Call us today and leave the mice to the big screen and Walt Disney!
-A.N.T.
-Pest Control has the answers you need to prevent mice from destroying your possessions.
+We have the answers you need to prevent mice from destroying your possessions.

 Call us today; we have several locations near your zip code to accommodate your rodent and pest control issues.